What is gallbladder cancer?

-- Exposed to chemicals used in the textile and rubber industries.
+- Have been exposed to chemicals used in the textile and rubber industries.

-- Experiencing cysts in your common bile duct.
+- Have cysts in your common bile duct.

-- Older.
-The average age of diagnosis is 72.
+- Are over the age of 65.
+In fact, the average age of diagnosis is 72.

 If you get gallstones, that doesn’t mean you’ll get gallbladder cancer, but it does increase your risk.

 No, gallbladder cancer is not thought to be hereditary.

 Abdominal pain can be a symptom of gallbladder cancer.

 Both gallstones and gallbladder cancer can cause pain in your upper right abdomen, where your gallbladder is located.
 Sometimes gallbladder cancer is discovered when a healthcare provider is diagnosing gallstones.